anepoti71/silent-threshold-encryption/README.md

 The distributed protocol uses TLS 1.3 for encrypted communication:

+- **Certificate pinning**: Parties can (and by default must) trust a specific coordinator certificate via `--server-cert`
-- **Auto-generated certificates** for development
+- **Auto-generated certificates** remain available for local experiments (combine with `--allow-insecure` on parties)
 - **Forward secrecy** with X25519/P-256
 - **Modern ciphers**: AES-GCM, ChaCha20-Poly1305
 - **Production-ready** certificate loading

 All cryptographic material (keys, ciphertexts, partial decryptions) is encrypted in transit.
+For development-only scenarios you can bypass verification with `--allow-insecure`, but this is not recommended.

 ## Project Structure